GNYIO/gny-docs/docs/faq/README.md

 A `Genesis` Account is the first Account in a Blockchain.
 In the GNY Blockchain the `Genesis` Account has initially 400 million GNY which are later distributed.

-Down belos you will find the the `Genesis` Account for the `localnet`.
+Down below you will find the the `Genesis` Account for the `localnet`.
 The `localnet` is only for local development.
 If you want to user another account for your `localnet` then transfer GNY to another address.
 Otherwise only the `Genesis` Account can invoke contracts.

 ```json
 {